Belgian Malinois

 General Appearance

-The male Belgian Malinois typically stands between 24 and 26 inches at the shoulder, with females measuring slightly less at 22 to 24 inches.
+Adult male Belgian Malinois typically stands between 24 and 26 inches tall at the shoulder, with mature females measuring slightly less at 22 to 24 inches.

 As for weight, males generally weigh between 60 and 80 pounds, while females tend to be lighter, weighing in at 40 to 60 pounds.

 Texture: The Belgian Malinois possesses a rather short and straight coat, which is quite dense, providing protection in all weather conditions.
-The outer coat is tight to the body and it’s sufficiently thick to be weather-resistant.
-Underneath, the Malinois has a wooly and dense undercoat that adds an insulating layer, effective against both heat and cold.
+The outer coat is tight to the body and it’s sufficiently thick as to be weather-resistant.
+Underneath, the Malinois has a wooly and dense undercoat that adds an insulating layer that’s effective against both heat and cold.

-Note: The Belgian Malinois’ coat consists of hairs that are black-tipped, giving an overlay appearance.
+A Note About Color: The Belgian Malinois’ coat consists of hairs that are black-tipped, giving an overlay appearance.
 This blackening does not appear as patched or brindled.
 A pronounced black mask covers the lips, corners of the lips, and the eyelids.
 The ears are also black.
 A small white spot on the breastbone and/or the tips of the toes are acceptable.
-Otherwise, white markings are not accepted in the breed as is a washed-out color to the body.
+Otherwise, white markings are not accepted in the breed, as is a washed-out color to the body.

 Head

-Skull: The width and length of the skull are generally of the same length.
-A moderate stop and flat forehead are seen at the midpoint between the tip of the nose and the occiput, which is the bone at the base of the skull.
+• Skull: The width and length of the Belgian Malinois’ skull are generally of the same length.
+A moderate stop and a flat forehead are seen at the midpoint between the tip of the nose and the occiput, which is the bone at the back of the skull.

-Expression: The expression of a Belgian Malinois is intelligent and questioning, showing a keen alertness.
+• Expression: The expression is intelligent and questioning, showing a keen alertness.
 This is paired with an unwavering gaze that speaks to the breed’s vigilant nature.

-Ears: The ears are triangular, stiff, and stand erect, and rather small.
-Set high on the head, they sharpen the alert and “full of life” expression of the Malinois.
+• Ears: The ears are triangular, stiff, and rather small.
+They stand erect and are set high on the head.
+The ears sharpen the alert and “full of life” expression of the Malinois.

-Nose: Always black, the nose complements the Belgian Malinois’ dark features, with nostrils that are well-opened.
+• Nose: Always black in color, the nose complements the breed/variety’s dark features, with nostrils that are well-opened.

 Tail